Apple TV (device): Remote control

 Apple TV can be controlled by many infrared remote controls or paired with the included Apple Remote to prevent interference from other remotes.
 Either kind of remote can control playback volume, but for music only.
 The Apple Wireless Keyboard is supported on the second-generation Apple TV and later using the built-in Bluetooth.
 The consumer has the ability to control media playback, navigate menus and input text and other information.
 Third-party keyboards that use the Apple layout may also be compatible.
-On July 10, 2008, Apple released Remote, a free iOS application that allows the iPhone, iPod Touch, and iPad to control the iTunes library on the Apple TV via Wi-Fi.
+On July 10, 2008, Apple released ITunes Remote, a free iOS application that allows the iPhone, iPod Touch, and iPad to control the iTunes library on the Apple TV via Wi-Fi.
 The Apple Watch also has a remote app to control Apple TV.
 The Remote App was updated on September 13, 2016, to take advantage of all the features of the Apple TV 4.
 This includes Siri, Touchpad, and Home Buttons, along with a now playing screen.

 On September 9, 2015, Apple announced the new Siri Remote for the fourth-generation Apple TV (Apple TV HD) (although in some territories, Apple have kept the name Apple TV Remote, due to Siri functionality not being enabled on it in that territory).
 It is a completely redesigned remote that features dual microphones for Siri support and a glass touch surface for navigation around the interface by swiping or tapping and scrubbing to fast forward or rewind.
 Also, it has a menu and home button, a Siri button to invoke Siri, a Play/Pause button, and a Volume Up/Down button to control the volume on the TV.
 The Siri Remote communicates with the Apple TV via Bluetooth rather than infrared, removing the requirement of a line-of-sight with the device.
 This new remote is only supported by the Apple TV HD and later and will not work with earlier generations.